 - Store in an airtight container in the fridge for three days or freeze for two months.

-- o thaw, use fridge overnight or microwave 2-3 mins.
+- To thaw, use the fridge overnight or microwave for 2-3 minutes.

-- Reheat on the stovetop to 145°F and garnish as desired.
+- Reheat on the stovetop or microwave until warm.